Immunotherapy Treatment for Allergies

 The most common immunotherapy treatment is allergy shots.
 Shots may be recommended for patients with allergies to trees, grasses, weeds, mold, house dust, animal dander, and insect stings.

-Allergy shots must be given at a health clinic, and are usually covered by most health insurance plans (check with your insurance provider to verify coverage).
+Allergy shots must be given at a clinic, and are usually covered by most health insurance plans (check with your insurance provider to verify coverage).

 A custom treatment formula is developed for each patient based on their diagnosed allergies.
 The formula is tested on the patient through an initial injection, and if they tolerate it, they can begin the full course of treatment.